SamG-01/NeutrinoFlux/README.md

 - tau and mu flux may be inaccurate due to other effects

 ## Compatibility
-While this package provides a set of models by default, other models can be incorporated by modifying a `Neutrino` object's attributes.
+While this package provides a set of models by default, other models can be incorporated by modifying a `CrossSection` or `Neutrino` object's attributes.

 For example, the [`nuFATE`](https://github.com/aaronvincent/nuFATE) can be used to compute the attenuation of initial flux for a given flavor, including $\nu_{\tau}$ regeneration effects.
 To use this alongside `NeutrinoFlux`, all it would take is taking a `Neutrino`-class object and replacing its default `attenuation` method with one that uses the `nuFATE` attenuation model.
+This custom `Neutrino` can then be passed into the `event_rate` function as normal.